decred/dcrdocs/docs/governance/overview.md

 ### Politeia voting

-Anyone may submit a proposal, and all data on Politeia (proposals, comments, upvotes/downvotes) is periodically anchored into the Decred blockchain, using [dcrtime](../advanced/dcrtime.md/).
-This enables users to [cryptographically prove](politeia/politeia-censorship.md/) if censorship has occurred.
-In this way, Politeia is built around the idea of transparent censorship.
-Users cannot be silently censored.
-These votes can be about allocating money from the Treasury, or changing the Constitution or other policies.

 A Politeia vote is not changing the software itself.
 It is theoretical, and later an on-chain consensus rule change can happen, that is aligned with the Constitution or other policies, that were voted off-chain.
 Anyone may submit a proposal, and all data on Politeia (proposals, comments, upvotes/downvotes) is periodically anchored into the Decred blockchain, using [dcrtime](../advanced/dcrtime.md).
 This enables users to [cryptographically prove](politeia/politeia-censorship.md) if censorship has occurred.
 In this way, Politeia is built around the idea of _transparent censorship_.
 Users cannot be silently censored.